n-alex-goncalves/TuringMachineLambdaCalculusInterpreter/README.md

 ## GENERAL DESCRIPTION

 The lambda calculus interpreter uses an applicative-order evaluation strategy to perform beta reduction.
-The interpreter can reduce complicated lambda expressions, highlight the parameter and argument of a reduction, and simulate SKI combinators and boolean logic.
+The interpreter is able to simplify complex lambda calculus expressions.
+It can also highlight the parameters and arguments of an expression, and it can simulate both SKI combinators and boolean logic operations.

-The TM interpter works using a JSON-based terminal as outlined by Chad Palmer in his article 'A Complete Web Page: Building a Turing Machine in JavaScript'.
-The TM interperter can visualise the run of the TM by simulating the movement of the machine head on the tape.
+The Turing machine (TM) interpter works using a JSON-based terminal as outlined by Chad Palmer in his article ["A Complete Web Page: Building a Turing Machine in JavaScript"](https://medium.com/swlh/a-complete-web-page-building-a-turing-machine-in-javascript-d6c32d3708c4).
+The TM interperter can visualise the run of a Turing machine by simulating the movement of the machine head on a tape.

-The multi-tape TM interpreter is used for simulating the lambda calculus term in a Turing machine.
-The lambda term reduced by the multi-tape interpreter is similar in format to the De Brujin indices.
+The multi-tape TM interpreter is used for simulating a lambda calculus term in a Turing machine.
+The format of the lambda term that is simplified by the multi-tape interpreter is similar to the format of De Brujin indices.

 ## INSTRUCTIONS FOR SIMULATING TURING MACHINE (TM) IN THE LAMBDA CALCULUS